UModeler/UModeler.github.io/_sources/primitiveshapetools.txt

  When you drag the mouse with this property on, the capsule’s forward direction will snap to every 90 degree.

 Border Check
  If this is enabled, the ray cast will run and it checks if the created capsule is beyond the other polygons.
+It might cause a stop for a second at the beginning.

 Glue
  This property in Capsule tool isn’t used.